sachinkagarwal/hootie/README.md

 These instructions are for debian-based systems (e.g. Debian, Ubuntu, etc.).

 1. On each NFS server
-    * Create a sudo-enabled system account (lets call it sysact) with a home directory and use visudo to give it password-less sudo capability.
+    * Create a sudo-enabled system account (lets call it vagrant) with a home directory and use visudo to give it password-less sudo capability.
 In this version of hootie a password-based ssh login into this account is required.
     * Install
     ```
     sudo apt-get update